Blaqadonis/my_rag_project/README.md

 Command Line Interface:

-Run python script.py for a basic CLI interaction.
+* Run ```python script.py``` for a basic CLI interaction.
-Run python main.py for interacting with an agentic system via CLI.
+* Run ```python main.py``` for interacting with an agentic system via CLI.

 Web User Interface:

 Enter the course_project directory and follow the instructions in README.md for web UI interaction.

-This repository also contains my learnings from the 2024 LLM Zoomcamp hosted by DataTalksClub, which focused on RAG.
-Confused about where to start?
+This repository also contains my learnings from the [**2024 LLM Zoomcamp course**](https://github.com/DataTalksClub/llm-zoomcamp.git) hosted by [DataTalksClub](https://courses.datatalks.club/llm-zoomcamp-2024/), which focused on RAG.

+### Confused about where to start?
 Dive into the notebooks.

 When you're ready to interact with a subproject, use the CLI commands or explore the web UI as described.